 Sec.
-4.5.
+4.6.
 Quarterly Contribution Report.

-- (a) (1) The Tribe shall remit quarterly to the State Gaming Agency the payments described in section 4.3, for deposit into the Special Distribution Fund. - (2) The first payment shall be due on the thirtieth (30th) day following the end of the first full quarter of the effective date of this Compact and shall cover the period from the effective date of the Compact to the end of the first full calendar quarter. - (3) All quarterly payments shall be accompanied by the certification specified in subdivision (b). - (b) At the time each quarterly payment is due, regardless of whether any monies are owed, the Tribe shall submit to the State Gaming Agency a certification (the "Quarterly Contribution Report") prepared and certified by an authorized representative of the Gaming Operation that specifies the following:
+- (a) (1) The Tribe shall remit quarterly to the State Gaming Agency (i) the payments described in section 4.3, for deposit into the Special Distribution Fund, and (ii) the payments described in section 5.2 for deposit into the Revenue Sharing Trust Fund or the Tribal Nation Grant Fund. - (2) The first payment shall be due on the thirtieth (30th) day following the end of the first full quarter that the Gaming Activities commence and shall cover the period from the